Art and Design Teaching: Roles and Reflection

 Introduction

 A teacher is referred to a person who assists others to develop and acquire knowledge, virtue or competence regarding any topic or subject.
 In general, the role of a teacher includes making clear communication, being an assessor, remains active citizen, be efficient tutor, resource producer, administrator and self-appraiser.
 Moreover, the teachers have responsibility towards the students to maintain a productive and positive classroom environment.
 In this presentation, the roles and responsibility to be abided by Art and Design Teacher at the primary school to grade 2 are to be discussed.
+Additionally, seeking education dissertation help can provide valuable insights for educators to enhance their teaching strategies.
 Later, the aspects of legislation, policies and code of practices to be followed in the profession along with relationship and boundaries to be maintained by the Art and Design Teacher with other professionals is to be explained.

 Whatsapp